NVN404/serverless-solana-indexer/README.md

 - **Real-time:** Captures and stores token transfers seconds after they are confirmed on-chain.
 - **Serverless:** Built entirely on managed infrastructure, requiring no server maintenance Easily configured to track anything , like It can handle the high throughput of tokens.
 - **easy setup:** There's no complex client library or connection management, allowing you to go from idea to a working product in hours for example Rapid prototyping in hackathons where speed is critical
-- **Perfect for Applications:** This can be used for rapidly building and testing new ideas. where the goal is to get clean data into a database to be served via an API.
+- **Perfect for quick Applications:** This can be used for rapidly building and testing new ideas. where the goal is to get clean data into a database to be served via an API.

 ## Tech Stack